dawidchyrzynski/arduino-home-assistant/docsrc/source/documents/getting-started/index.rst

 Getting started
 ===============

-Welcome to ArduinoHA library!
+Welcome to the ArduinoHA library!
 This documentation is a step-by-step guide that presents all features of the library.
-If you feel that something is not clear don't hesitate to contact me via e-mail dev@chyrzynski.pl.
+If you feel that there is anything unclear don't hesitate to contact me via e-mail dev@chyrzynski.pl.

 Good luck!